slatedocs/slate/source/includes/_endpoint-deck.md

 #### PATCH

-It is possible to edit a slide byt PATCHing a shoji:entity to its url.
+It is possible to edit a slide entity by PATCHing with a shoji:entity.

 The editable attributes are:

  * title
  * subtitle

 The other attributes are considered read-only.